 At what point is a lead considered "engaged"?

 The AI Assistant packages are based on the number of "engaged" leads.
 A lead is considered "engaged" if they respond to at least one message (via text message or via website chat).
+In other words, the AI Assistant can message an unlimited number of leads but it will only count as an "engagement" on your usage if that leads responds one time.

 Can I combine Smart Plan functionality with the activity of the AI Assistant?